Doll Therapy Program

 Common interventions to manage these behaviors include distractions, restraints, medications, and safety sitters.

-Evidence reveals doll therapy helps to reduce behavioral and psychological symptoms of dementia (BPSD), however no studies had been done to determine if doll therapy can prevent falls in the hospital setting.
-Doll therapy has been shown to decrease the use of sitters, restraints, and antipsychotic medications in the dementia patient population.
+Previous evidence reveals doll therapy helps to reduce behavioral and psychological symptoms of dementia (BPSD) along with the use of sitters, restraints, and antipsychotic medications in the dementia patient population; however, prior to 2018, no studies had been done to determine if doll therapy can prevent falls in the hospital setting.

-Patients with dementia would be provided a doll during their hospital stay.
+Patients with dementia provided a doll during their hospital stay.
 Data was collected by nursing staff on the patient’s fall risk and behaviors before and after the doll was provided.

 Year-Long Multi-Site Study Results